NICEElevateAI/ElevateAIPythonSDK/README.md

 ElevateAI - the most afforable, accurate Speech-to-text (ASR) API.
 Free to use for hundreds of hours of audio per month!

+Choose your client - Async AsycClient.py or ElevateAI.py
+Below is a step by step which will work with either.

 Steps  - Pre Req: signup for a free account @ https://app.elevateai.com and retrieve your API token
 1. Declare an interaction (give a URI if you want ElevateAI to download the interaction via a Public URI)
 2. Store Interaction ID